hexops/machengine.org/content/core/migrations/_index.md

 * [More information](https://github.com/hexops/mach/pull/668)

 ## glfw: error handling changes
-<div class="subtext">2023-01-08 - affects all mach/glfw users</div>
+<div class="subtext">2023-01-08 - affects all mach-glfw users</div>

-We have completely overhauled the mach/glfw error handling approach to help users better avoid footguns and ultimately improve the ability of Zig GLFW applications to run on more obscure X11 window managers and Wayland in general.
+We have completely overhauled the mach-glfw error handling approach to help users better avoid footguns and ultimately improve the ability of Zig GLFW applications to run on more obscure X11 window managers and Wayland in general.

 * [More information](https://github.com/hexops/mach/pull/662)
 * How to update: please see "The solution" in https://github.com/hexops/mach/pull/662